- Crystal deposition disease.

-Gout is a disease in which there is crystal deposition occurs, it is a reaction of joint to the presence of monosodium urate monohydrate crystals (MSUM), these crystals deposit in peripheral connective tissues in and around synovial joints, this first favors lower limbs (as compared to upper limbs) and target the first metatarsophalangeal and small joints of feet and hands especially.
+- It is a joint reaction to the presence of monosodium urate monohydrate crystals (MSUM), which get deposited in peripheral connective tissues also in and around synovial joints, these crystal favors lower limbs first (as compared to upper limbs) and also target the first metatarsophalangeal and small joints of feet and hands especially.
+With the progress of time deposition of these crystals increases gradually and get enlarge in size.

-As time progresses, the deposition of crystals increases gradually and enlarge in size, there is progressive involvement of more joints which are proximal sites and the potential for cartilage and damage of bone, and secondary osteoarthritis developed.
-Monosodium urate monohydrate crystals (MSUM) take much time sometimes upto a year to grow to a detectable size.
+- Progressive involvement of more proximal joints which results in secondary osoteoarthritis.
+Monosodium urate monohydrate crystals (MSUM) take much time and sometimes upto a year to grow to a detectable size.

 Factors that predispose to Gout:

-- Diminished renal excretion which may be due to renal failure, some medicines like low dose aspirin, thiazide, diuretics, lead toxicity, alcohol intake.
+- Diminished renal excretion which may be due to renal failure, or some other medicines like low dose aspirin, thiazide, diuretics, lead toxicity, alcohol intake.